13 Feb An interview with the world’s first Chief Workplace Officer

 Simone Fenton-Jarvis is the world’s first Chief Workplace Officer.
 If that job role is new to you, don’t worry – it’s new to most people.

-Simone agreed to take some time out of her busy schedule at Twinkl, an online educational publisher with 500 staff headquartered in Sheffield, to talk us through what it means to be a Chief Workplace Officer and why the role is so important.
+Simone agreed to take some time out of her busy schedule to talk us through what it means to be a Chief Workplace Officer and why the role is so important.

 What is a Chief Workplace Officer’s role and remit?

-I’ve been Chief Workplace Officer at Twinkl for two years now.
+I’ve been Chief Workplace Officer for three years now.
 The role came about as a result of the 2016 Stoddart Review, which suggested there was a need within businesses for a “super-connector who knows the right people to turn to and who is able to match the right people to the right opportunities.”

 I took that to my boss and a few months later he suggested that I take on that role.
-The remit has grown and evolved over the last two years.
+The remit has grown and evolved over the last three years.
 But basically, my priority is to create the best possible place to work for our staff, taking into account all of our processes, people and technology.
 But also, crucially, the company culture.
-Twinkl have a very strong brand externally and I try and ensure that that brand comes to life internally as well.
+I try and ensure that that brand comes to life internally as well as externally.

 In order to do this, I act as a connector between HR, IT, Facilities and Ops.
 But also between those departments and our staff.
 Ensuring that the evolution of the workplace aligns with our strategy.
 And that the strategy aligns with the needs of our people.